HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 {{ figure_markup(
   image="top-cmss-by-rank.png",
   caption="Top 5 CMSs by rank",
   description="Bar chart showing the top CMSs percent of share of each ranking category.
-Wordpress had 3.1% of the top 1,000, 8.6% of the top 10,000, 13.2% of the top 100,000, 21.1% of the top 1,000,000, and 33.6% of the top 10,000,000.
+WordPress had 3.1% of the top 1,000, 8.6% of the top 10,000, 13.2% of the top 100,000, 21.1% of the top 1,000,000, and 33.6% of the top 10,000,000.
 The remaining CMSs had less than 3% share of all rankings.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=2087254046&format=interactive", sheets_gid="730149797", sql_file="../cms/top_cms_by_rank.sql"